OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 I've written previously about extending the functionality of Octopus to integrate with Cloud-based services such as [Azure Key Vault](https://octopus.com/blog/using-azure-key-vault-with-octopus) and [AWS Secrets Manager](https://octopus.com/blog/using-aws-secrets-manager-with-octopus) using step templates.
 We're committed to providing more ways for our customers to succeed with Octopus, so we're always creating more step templates that integrate with other Cloud-based services.

-In this post, I walk through two new [Azure App Configuration step templates](https://library.octopus.com/listing/azure%20app%20config) we introduced that are designed to retrieve values from an Azure App Configuration instance, for use in your deployments or runbooks.
+In this post, I walk through two new [Azure App Configuration step templates](https://library.octopus.com/listing/azure%20app%20config) we introduced:

+1. The [Azure AppConfig KV - Retrieve Values](https://library.octopus.com/step-templates/5c4fbed9-dbba-4139-8440-d8e27318772e/actiontemplate-azure-appconfig-kv-retrieve-values) step that is designed to retrieve values from an Azure App Configuration instance that can then be used in your deployments or runbooks.
+2. The [Azure Function - Set AppSettings from Azure AppConfig](https://library.octopus.com/step-templates/67fcc93c-509c-4c13-bc24-645eff53c5c2/actiontemplate-azure-function-set-appsettings-from-azure-appconfig) step that is designed to retrieve values from an Azure App Configuration instance and add them to an Azure Function's AppSettings.

 ## Introduction